Dreamscapes/Enumeration/README.md

 ## Documentation

-[API documentation](http://dreamscapes.github.io/Enumeration/docs) is available online - it includes all public methods you can use and also several code samples and use cases.
+[API documentation][api-docs] is available online - it includes all public methods you can use and also several code samples and use cases.

 ### Offline documentation